International Plastics, Inc.

 See Results

-Desiccants are used as a dehumidifier to control moisture in contained environments, including pharmaceuticals, medical, diagnostics, food, electronics, and optical industries.
-Clay Desiccant Packets are made of an aluminosilicate clay compound which is a natural mineral and is more economical than silica gel.
-At 20% RH, Desi Pak will adsorb 50% more moisture than required by Mil-D-3464E, whereas silica gel will only adsorb 3.5% more moisture than required by Mil-D-3464E.
-The chart under the pricing is used to estimate the number of Desiccant Packets required for moisture protection.
-Bentonite desiccants are all-natural, and effectively absorb moisture in packaging to prevent damaging effects such as corrosion, mold, and degradation.
-The production of clay desiccants has less impact on the environment as no harsh chemicals are used during production and mine sites are recultivated and renaturalized.
+Desiccant packs are used as a dehumidifier to control moisture in contained environments, including pharmaceuticals, medical, diagnostics, food, electronics, and optical industries.
+Clay Desiccant Packets are made of an aluminosilicate clay compound, a natural mineral that is more economical than silica gel.
+At 20% relative humidity, Desi Pak will adsorb 50% more moisture than required by Mil-D-3464E, whereas silica gel will only adsorb 3.5% more moisture than required by Mil-D-3464E.
+The chart under the pricing estimates the number of Desiccant Packets required for moisture protection.
+Bentonite desiccants are all-natural and absorb moisture in packaging to prevent damaging effects such as corrosion, mold, and degradation.
+The production of clay desiccants has less impact on the environment as no harsh chemicals are used during production compared to silica gel desiccants.

 How much desiccant do I need?